Fang-Robotics-ACC/fang-robotics-mcb/README.md

 variables, and have no unit tests. **Great for continuous integration reference!**

-**How to truly understand taproot: It feels tedioius or stupid, but if you do this, it all makes sense.
-It's like seeing someone fish vs fishing yourself:**
+**How to truly understand taproot: No matter how experienced you are, even if it feels tedious or stupid, but if you do this, it will all make sense.
+It's like seeing someone fish saying "I can fish" vs fishing yourself.
+We will not give direct help on fang-robotics-mcb until you have proven completion of this tutorial.
+All you questions will be answered here.
+Even our 1st Lead Dev, Raven Asher Raziel, had to do this before he got taproot:**
 - [Tank Drive
   Tutorial](https://aruw.gitlab.io/controls/aruw-edu/tutorials/1_tank_drive.html):
 Do this in order to understand the boilerplate.
 When using the template project, make the robot instance static or a static global variable to prevent stack overflow.
 At the tutorial scale, this is not much of an issue.
+Don't worry about the agitator unless you want to gain a deeper understanding of PID.
+Do the command mapping and robot selection, too.

 Check CONTRIBUTING for our coding standards/conventions.